NadlerGalit/helm-test-travisci/README.md

 - `.travis.yml` - this describes the test stages for travisCI

 ## Demo Helm Chart
-The included helm chart is a default output of the `helm create demo` command that generates a simple nginx Helm Chart example.
+The included helm chart is a default output of the `helm create demo` command that generates a simple nginx Helm chart example.

 ## Running locally
 Local execution of the tests supports Linux only!